Monday, February 1, 2021

 某とかやいひし世捨人の、「この世のほだし持たらぬ身に、ただ、空の名残のみぞ惜しき」と言ひしこそ、まことに、さも覚えぬべけれ

-Both Keane and McKinney, two well-known translators of Japanese poetry, translated 空の名残 as "the beauty of the sky".
-However, 名残 or nagori does not mean beauty; rather, it refers to the aftertaste or lingering traces that phenomena leave behind.
-The speaker in the poem indicates that the resonances of beauty that remain in the mind are difficult to give up.
-He is not talking about watching the sky turn pink at sunset and enjoying its aesthetics, but rather about experiencing the sound of the wind (空, sora, can also refer to the weather in general) and how it moves our emotions and leaves a lasting taste.
-In other words, how the sky and wind attune us affectively.
-The reclusive speaker identifies relishing this aftertaste as a subtle problem, as something that stands between him and awakening.
-Hearing the wind blowing is a subtle form of beauty that embodies blandness and śāntarasa.
-The resonance it leaves behind has the flavor of meditation.
-However, it is not samarasa, if there is even a subtle relishing.
+Both Keene and McKinney, two well-known translators of Japanese poetry, render sora no nagori (空の名残) as “the beauty of the sky.”
+Yet nagori does not mean beauty; it refers to the aftertaste or lingering trace that a phenomenon leaves behind.
+The speaker in Kenkō’s passage is not admiring the sky’s outward beauty but acknowledging how the resonances of such beauty remain in the heart-mind–they attune us affectively–and are difficult to relinquish.
+He is not speaking of watching the sky turn pink at sunset and taking pleasure in its appearance, but of hearing the sound of the wind—sora can also mean "weather" in general—and sensing how it moves the emotions and leaves a subtle aftertaste.
+In other words, he describes how the sky and wind affectively attune us.

 "[a] distraction is something present to consciousness but outside of one's desired focus.
 In zazen, however, presence itself is the sole content: without-thinking has no desired focus" (1981, 89).

-The poetics that I extract from Miaohui's verse are therefore not the poetics of being completely silent, but that the combination of silences with carefully chosen sounds (sounds that have qualities such as blandness) can lead to the veil of mood being thin enough for us to see through it in the silences, but thick enough to establish the nondual attunement in the first place.
-It is an aesthetic of using phenomenality to make us hear silence as emptiness.
-In music, the sounds we bring forth can function like the bells and fish drums that made Miaohui hear 'the principles of Buddhism' in the silences between them.
-In the moments of silence between the bell and the fish drum, there is room for a sudden moment of awakening.
+The poetics I draw from Miaohui’s verse are therefore not those of complete silence, but of combining silence with carefully chosen sounds—sounds possessing qualities such as blandness.
+These sounds allow the veil of mood to become thin enough to see through in the silences, yet thick enough to establish nondual attunement in the first place.
+It is an aesthetic of using phenomenality to let us hear silence as emptiness.

 On a quiet evening in my thatch-roofed hut,